-Complex address systems and its verification have continued to be a big riddle for technology companies.
-Currently address verification is done manually by matching the address mentioned in the identity document with the address filled in any kind of application form filled by the customer.
+Complex address systems over various formats and its verification have continued to be a big riddle for technology companies.
+Typically address verification is still done manually by matching the address mentioned in the identity document with the address filled in any kind of application form filled by the customer.

 Companies grapple with a wide variety of fraudulent activities where some users rig addresses to avail discounts or commit a fraud, and manual checks involving human resource can be a huge operational cost and error prone for the companies.
 This has been a major pain point for e-commerce companies which bank on the last-mile logistics and ultimately bleed revenues.
 That is why address verification must be given impetus during the very initial step of identity verification process.

-The unique features of the model are: –
+What are the unique features of the Address Verification model: –

 Post component identification and data pre-processing, an overall address match score and a component wise match score is calculated for the two address strings.